radius-project/docs/docs/content/getting-started/tutorial/_index.md

 rad env init kubernetes -i
 ```

-Follow the prompts,
+Follow the prompts to configure:

-1. Namespace - This is the namespace where you want the radius application to be deployed in your cluster
+1. **Namespace** - When an application is deployed, this is the namespace where containers and other Kubernetes resources will be run.
-{{% alert title="💡 About namespaces" color="success" %}} When Radius initializes a Kubernetes environment, it will install the Radius control plane into your cluster if needed, using the `radius-system` namespace.
-These control plane resources aren't part your application.
-The namespace specified in interactive mode will be used for future application deployments by default.
+{{% alert title="💡 About namespaces" color="success" %}} When a Kubernetes environment is initialized it will install the Radius control plane into your cluster within the `radius-system` namespace, separate from your applications.
+The namespace specified in this step will be used for your application deployments.
 {{% /alert %}}

-1. Add Azure provider - Since this is a devlopment environment, you can skip to add the [Azure cloud provider]({{<ref providers>}})
+1. **Add Azure provider** - An [Azure cloud provider]({{<ref providers>}}) allows you to deploy and manage Azure resources as part of your application.
+This step can be skipped for now.

-1. Environment name - Lets name the environment as webapp-tutorial-dev-env
+1. **Environment name** - The name of the environment to create.
+Use `webapp-tutorial-dev-env`.

 Radius installs the control plane, creates an environment resource , creates a workspace and updates the configuration to /.rad/config.yaml